Chih-yuHung/Ratio-of-surface-area-to-manure-volume/README.md

 # Ratio-of-surface-area-to-manure-volume
-This repository is to provide the results in "Perspectives on peak liquid manure temperature with implications for methane emissions" in Journal of Environmental Quality, authored by Chih-Yu Hung, Efe Kemal Koc, Brian Grant, Ward Smith, and Andrew VanderZaag.
+This repository provides the results in "Perspectives on peak liquid manure temperature with implications for methane emissions" in Journal of Environmental Quality, authored by Chih-Yu Hung, Efe Kemal Koc, Brian Grant, Ward Smith, and Andrew VanderZaag.
 The DOI will be provided when it is available.

 ## Fig  1
 **Plot MCF difference_figure 1.R** provides the script to create Figure 1.
 The data was from **MCF sheet_Fig 1.xlsx**.